co-cart/cocart-products/README.md

 <p align="center"><img src="https://raw.githubusercontent.com/co-cart/co-cart/master/.github/Logo-1024x534.png.webp" alt="CoCart" /></p>

-This premium add-on provides a public version of accessing products, categories, tags, attributes and even reviews from your WooCommerce store without authentication.
+This premium add-on provides a public version of accessing products, categories, tags, attributes and even reviews from your WooCommerce store without the requirement of authentication.

+Supports other products types created by WooCommerce extensions such as Subscriptions and more.
+Everything you need to display your products to your customers and add to the cart is all here.

 <p align="center">
 	<a href="https://wordpress.org/" target="_blank">